-Online Bachelor's Degree in Insurance and Risk Management
+Bachelor's Degree in Insurance and Risk Management

 Online bachelor's degree programs related to insurance are aimed at transfer students who have obtained their general education credits at another institution.
-Without transfer credits, a bachelor's degree program take four years to complete.
+Without transfer credits, a bachelor's degree program takes four years to complete.
 With basic coursework out of the way, students are likely to finish in less than two years.
 Some schools offer to transfer credits from a Chartered Property Casual Underwriter (CPCU) designation toward the completion of a bachelor's degree.
 CPCU education provides knowledge of insurance and risk management for a professional certification.

 Program Information and Requirements

 Schools may require students to take only one class at a time or allow them to tackle several classes at once.
 Those who have satisfied general education requirements don't have to travel to campus at any point during an online degree completion program.
 Students completing a full-term bachelor's degree program may have to satisfy a residency requirement.